jayp97/mlp-cw4/README.md

 > _By synthetically generating images for the dermatofibroma class (using fine-tuned Stable Diffusion / FLUX), we can overbalance that class in the HAM10000 dataset and improve classification accuracy in an EfficientNetV2 model._

-We also measure how different real-to-synthetic ratios (e.g. 1:0, 1:0.5, 1:1, 1:1.5, 1:2) affect classification performance.

 ## Project Structure

 ```